roncterry/lab_env_tools/README.md

 **Detailed Description**:

-When the individual VMs are backed up they are backed up in the same manner as the `backup_vm.sh` script (listed below) with the exception of the md5sums file is not created.
+When the individual VMs are backed up they are backed up in the same manner as the `backup_vm.sh` script (listed below) except the md5sums file is not created.

-By default VM archives are created using p7zip with the compression format of LZMA2.
-This can be overridden at the command line using the **<archive_format>**.
+By default, VM archives are created using p7zip with the compression format of LZMA2.
+This can be overridden at the command line supplying the `<archive_format>` as the last argument.

 The supported archive formats are:

 | Archive Format | Description                                                |
 | -------------- | ---------------------------------------------------------- |